-You can usually use a vehicle displaying non-UK number plates, and not have to tax or register it in the UK if all of the following apply:
+You can usually use a vehicle displaying non-UK number plates without needing to tax or register it in the UK if all of the following apply:

 - you’re visiting the UK and don’t plan to live here

 - you only use the vehicle up to 6 months in a 12-month period (1 single visit, or several shorter visits adding up to a 6-month period)

 - the vehicle is registered and taxed in its home country